 - Is it anticipated that your injuries will have a negative impact on the length of your life expectancy?

 Since forensic accountants and economists typically do not possess the education, experience, and training to answer these types of questions, attorneys on both sides may engage a medical and/or vocational rehabilitation expert to address these issues.
-These other experts review medical records, meet with the injured individual, perform testing, and complete research to opine on the impact of the injuries to the individual’s ability to work, while also providing a recommendation of other types of occupations that may be suitable given the individual’s limitations.
+These other experts examine medical records, meet with the injured individual, perform testing, and complete research to opine on the impact of the injuries to the individual’s ability to work, while also providing a recommendation of other types of occupations that may be suitable given the individual’s limitations.
 Forensic accountants and economists then incorporate the findings of the medical and/or vocational rehabilitation experts to compute the individual’s residual earnings capacity, which is an offset to the individual’s “but for” earnings.

 The reduction in earnings for an injured individual should be adjusted downwards for costs related to his or her employment that are no longer being incurred.
 Examples of avoided, or saved, expenses for an employee may include the following: